 A food batchmaker creates large batches of food products and generally works at a food manufacturing facility where they have to follow recipes.
 As part of their work, they collect test results and record timings, temperature, and ingredients used.
 Food batchmakers also select and weigh ingredients and place them in containers.
-The weights are usually in imperial or metric units.

 What does a Food Batchmaker do?

 Food batchmakers observe gauges to ensure that the temperature is within the specified limits, adjust valves to control temperature, and operate switches and knobs to control equipment including salt pumps, discharge pipes, extruders, and beaters.
 Equipment will have to be monitored in order to detect malfunctions such as plugging or leaks.
 They also operate the equipment to process ingredients per formulas and recipes, and report malfunctions and undesirable taste to their supervisors.
 Food batchmakers evaluate information to ensure compliance with standards and if there are any changes to be made - such as change to quantities, sizes, materials, costs, and time - they ensure the changes are done.

 Much physical activity is required, including handling, stooping, walking, balancing, lifting, and climbing.
 Products typically are manipulated by rolling, pulling, cutting, casting, spinning, kneading, spreading, and separating.
 Food can be chilled, frozen, baked, cooked, dried, mixed, ground, or sliced.
 Food samples must be tested for butterfat content, gravity, acidity, and moisture content.
 The final product will be inspected, graded, and packed.
 Other duties include cleaning, sterilization, and inspection of vats and processing areas.
 Equipment and materials will have to be inspected as well.
 It will be necessary to make decisions and solve problems after analyzing information, hence the need to be mathematically inclined or logically accurate.